agregthomas/barks-and-rec-server-mvp/README.md

 ## Installation

 1. Fork and clone this repository.
-2. Install dependencies using npm install.
+2. Install dependencies using `npm install`.
-3. This application leans heavily on Material-UI and Notistack for Snackbar management.
-It does not, however, use Material-UI icons.
-Should you like to add this please `npm install @material-ui/icons`.
+3. Ensure that you have nodemon installed by running `npm install -g nodemon`.
 4. `git add.` and `git commit` your changes.
-5. Spin up a local environment with `npm start`.
+5. Spin up a local environment with `npm run server`.
-  1. NOTE: by default the application will be hosted on port 7165.
-Should you like to change this, you may do so by changing the hard-coding in scripts/start.js ln:43.

 User Stories
 ---